Des-q: a quantum algorithm to provably speedup retraining of decision trees: Tree construction with Des-q

 \subsubsection{Amplitude encoding with KP-tree}

 As highlighted by the original authors \cite{kerenidis2016quantum} and further in \cite{chakraborty2018power}, the KP-tree data structure can be seen as a quantum-accessible-data structure because it is a classical tree-like data structure, which is stored in a quantum read-only-memory and accessed via superposition.
-It facilitates the creation of amplitude encoding states.
+It facilitates the creation of amplitude encoding states as stated in the lemmas below.

 \begin{lemma} Let $X \in \mathbb{R}^{N \times d}$ be a given dataset.
-Then there exists a classical data structure to store the rows of $X$ with the memory and time requirement to create the data structure being $T_{kp} = \mathcal{O}(Nd \log^2(Nd))$ such that, there is a quantum algorithm with access to the data structure which can perform the following unitaries (and also in superposition) in time $T = \mathcal{O}(\text{poly}\log (Nd))$,
+Then there exists a classical data structure to store the rows of $X$ with the memory and time requirement to create the data structure being $T_{kp} = \mathcal{O}(Nd \log^2(Nd))$ such that, there is a quantum algorithm with access to the data structure which can perform the following unitaries (and also in superposition)